 They do love a good old fashioned knees up in Spain, although obviously they give these the considerably more glamorous name of a ‘fiesta.’

 In late September La Merce is a full on important in Barcelona’s jam-packed calendar.
 The festival commemorates the time in the 1600s when the city was plagued with locusts; they prayed to that lovely lass Our Lady the Virgin of Mercy.
 The locusts disappeared and the citizens declared that a festival should take place to honour her.
 There are fireworks galore, the city giants get taken for a glorious parade around the streets (yes, you read it correctly, Barcelona has a large collection of papier-mâché giants who are hugely important), and people build human towers called castellers.

 It goes without saying that Christmas is downright beaut here; lights go up across the city and Christmas markets appear in the all the squares.
 Now, German Christmas markets are great and everything, but Catalan Christmas markets are totes worth a poke around as well, folks.

 Around these parts it’s not Father Christmas who leaves presents for children at night, but the Three Wise Men traipsing about on their camels; and they arrive a bit later than Father C, on the night of the 5th January.
 To celebrate, there is a gigantic parade through the city.

 And I do love a parade.

 The gothic atmosphere

-Barcelona’s gothic quarter is a seriously atmospheric place, and although I had fully fallen in love with it during the Summer that I first visited, it was during my winter in Barcelona that it really came to life for me.
+Barcelona’s gothic quarter is a seriously atmospheric place, but it was during my winter in Barcelona that it really came to life for me.
 The early morning or late afternoon shafts of light that crack through the narrow streets turning all the people to silhouettes, are just full on beautiful, even when there’s a bit of a chill in the air.
 In fact, the chill almost makes it more magical.
 If you’ve ever read The Shadow of the Wind, a book set in these gothic back streets of Barcelona, you will fully appreciate the city at this time of year.